• Recipes

 What if I'm only cooking a few slices?

 You can still cook turkey bacon in the oven, whether you're cooking an entire package or just a few slices.
 However, if you don't want to heat up the oven for a few slices you can use a skillet or the microwave.
-You can also use an air fryer to cook turkey bacon.

 If you're only cooking a few slices (about 5 or less) the microwave is a quick option.
 Be careful though, as it's really easy to overcook turkey bacon in a microwave.